httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 # Acknowledgements

-The authors would like to thank the following individuals who've contributed in various ways ranging from just being generally supportive of bringing forth the draft to providing specific feedback or content:
+The authors would like to thank the following individuals who've contributed in various ways ranging from just being generally supportive of bringing forth the document to providing specific feedback or content:

 - Evan Anderson
 - Annabelle Backman